InfoAmazonia/jeo-plugin/README.md

 ```

 While developing, you might want to run `build-watch.sh`.
 This script will watch your development folder for changes and automatically build the plugin so you don't have to do it manually every time you modify a file.

+**Note:** We still have to work on the build script, for now, it's necessary to manuall run `npm install` once and `npm start` to build the js bundle and listen for changes or `npm run build` to build the bundle for production.

 ### Tests